AbiVavilala/Application-Migration-with-AWS/readme.md

 -  I will rehost the webserver with AWS Application Migration Service and modernize webserver to containers running on Amazon Elastic Container Service.
 -  I will follow AWS Well Architected Framework to improve Operation Excellence, Security, Performance Efficency and Cost Optimization for My application in AWS.

+### 2. AWS Account Setup

+- Configure AWS Identity and Access Management (IAM) roles and permissions.

+  AwS IAM user has been created with Administrator access permission added.
+Logged  into AWS using IAM User

+ ### 3. Cloud Formation

+I downloaded AWS cloud formation template which will create a source environment and target environment as required for this project.
+Please find the resource created below.

 ###  Target Environment

 - The following target Amazon Virtual private cloud (VPC) is deployed during the environment preparation.